 To access your personal web page from a Windows machine, you will need to be logged in to a machine that it located on the BSOE network.
 Once you are logged in to a BSOE machine, you can click "Start", "Run" and then enter:

 and then click "Ok".
 An explorer window should appear with the contents of your personal home page.
-You must be connected to the BSOE network to use this method to access your web page.
+You must be connected to the BSOE network or the UCSC VPN service in order to use this method to access your web page.

 Macintosh users can connect to their home page share by opening a finder window, clicking "Go", "Connect to Server", and entering:

 and then clicking "Connect".
 Then select "homepage" out of the list of available shares.
 A finder window should appear with the contents of your personal home page.
-You must be connected to the BSOE network to use this method to access your web page.
+You must be connected to the BSOE network or the UCSC VPN service in order to use this method to access your web page.

-Linux users can access their web directory when logged into any interactive server.
+Linux users can also access their web directory when logged into any supported system on the BSOE network.
 To access your web directory, use the following command: